Sherman's Fiscal Failure

 • 2025/2026 (Proposed): $83,202 (With a planned bump to $89,000 in early 2026)

 From 2015 to the proposed 2026 rate, the First Selectman’s salary increased by roughly 78%.
-While the school was starved of maintenance funds, the executive compensation was aggressively increased—shifting the financial burden directly onto the Sherman taxpayers.
+While the school was starved of maintenance funds, executive compensation was aggressively increased, shifting the financial burden directly onto the Sherman taxpayers.

 The Hidden Ledger

-When you view the missing FOIA records and the weaponization of the state police through the lens of this financial audit, the administration's panic finally makes sense.
-They aren't just hiding the daily logs of a construction site.
-They are trying to hide a decade-long failure of leadership.
+When viewed through the lens of this financial audit, the missing FOIA records and the weaponization of the state police finally make sense.
+The administration is scrambling to hide a decade-long failure of leadership.

 Filed Under: